How to Treat & Prevent Bed Sores in Elderly People

-- Pressure: Persistent pressure that compromises the blood flow to a localized area of the body is the main cause of bed sores.
+- Pressure: Persistent pressure that compromises the blood flow to a localized body area is the leading cause of bed sores.
 As noted, without oxygen and nutrients, our cells will die.
 Damage starts from the skin and moves deeper toward the bones.

 - Friction: Can lying on a towel cause bed sores in elderly patients?
-Yes, friction against rough towels, clothing, and bedding can make fragile skin more vulnerable to injury.
-Moisture makes things even worse.
+Yes, friction against rough towels, clothing, and bedding can make fragile skin vulnerable to injury.
+Furthermore, moisture makes things even worse.

 What Are the Risk Factors for Bed Sores?

-Bed sores in older adults form more often than in other age groups because, in addition to frailty and thin skin, they tend to have more risk factors, which include the following:
+Bed sores in older adults form more often than in other age groups because, in addition to frailty and thin skin, they tend to have more risk factors, which include:

 - Immobility: Poor health, spinal cord injury, and other causes can lead to immobility.
-This, in turn, prevents people from easily changing position in order to alleviate pressure to the affected parts of the body.
+This, in turn, prevents people from quickly changing positions to alleviate pressure on the affected parts of the body.

 - Changes in sensory perception: Diabetes and other conditions that cause nerve damage can result in loss of sensation in parts of the body.
 Without the ability to sense discomfort and change position, bed sores in elderly people are more likely to occur.

-- Malnutrition and dehydration: Not eating enough nutritious foods and not drinking enough fluids can lead to frailty and dry skin, which makes the breakdown of tissues easier.
+- Malnutrition and dehydration: Not eating enough nutritious foods and not drinking enough fluids can lead to frailty and dry skin, making the breakdown of tissues easier.

 Complications of Bed Sores in the Elderly